kuonanhong/Particle-MCMC/README.md

 ## To-Do List
 - Make a parameter class that organizes which are transformed, constrained, etc.
 - Implement more resampling options (different algorithms, different schedules, etc.)
-- Make univariate normal samplers/evaluators and further speed up any of the stuff in `densities`
+- make the resampler a template parameter
-- unit testing...
+- write more tests